Fast Ethernet: General design

 Fast Ethernet is an extension of the 10-megabit Ethernet standard.
 It runs on twisted pair or optical fiber cable in a star wired bus topology, similar to the IEEE standard 802.3i called 10BASE-T, itself an evolution of 10BASE5 (802.3) and 10BASE2 (802.3a).
-Fast Ethernet devices are generally backward compatible with existing 10BASE-T systems, enabling plug-and-play upgrades from 10BASE-T. Most switches and other networking devices with ports capable of Fast Ethernet can perform autonegotiation, sensing a piece of 10BASE-T equipment and setting the port to 10BASE-T half duplex if the 10BASE-T equipment cannot perform auto negotiation itself.
+Fast Ethernet devices are generally backward compatible with existing 10BASE-T systems, enabling plug-and-play upgrades from 10BASE-T. Most switches and other networking devices with ports capable of Fast Ethernet can perform autonegotiation, sensing a piece of 10BASE-T equipment and setting the port to 10BASE-T half duplex if the 10BASE-T equipment cannot perform autonegotiation itself.
 The standard specifies the use of CSMA/CD for media access control.
-A full-duplex mode is also specified and in practice, all modern networks use Ethernet switches and operate in full-duplex mode, even as legacy devices that use half duplex still exist.
+A full-duplex mode is also specified and in practice, modern networks use Ethernet switches and operate in full-duplex mode, even as legacy devices that use half duplex still exist.

 A Fast Ethernet adapter can be logically divided into a media access controller (MAC), which deals with the higher-level issues of medium availability, and a physical layer interface (PHY).
 The MAC is typically linked to the PHY by a four-bit 25 MHz synchronous parallel interface known as a media-independent interface (MII), or by a two-bit 50 MHz variant called reduced media independent interface (RMII).
 In rare cases, the MII may be an external connection but is usually a connection between ICs in a network adapter or even two sections within a single IC.
 The specs are written based on the assumption that the interface between MAC and PHY will be an MII but they do not require it.
 Fast Ethernet or Ethernet hubs may use the MII to connect to multiple PHYs for their different interfaces.